 - Pour cake batter into a greased Bundt pan.

 - Bake for 60-65 minutes or until toothpick inserted in the center of the cake comes out clean.
 Remove the cake from the oven and allow to cool for 5 minutes.
-Turn the cake over on a cake plate.
-Let cool for 5 more minutes and then cover with glaze.
+Turn the cake over on a wire rack or cake plate and remove the pan.
+Let cool before glazing.

-- Let sauce cool until just warm before using on the cake.
+- Let sauce cool until just warm before pouring over the cake.

 This recipe was originally published in May of 2016.
 It was republished with new photos and an updated glaze recipe in 2021.